breez/breez-sdk-greenlight/README.md

 * sdk-bindings: ffi bindings for Kotlin & Swift.
 * sdk-flutter: a flutter plugin (includes ffi bindings for dart).

-See instruction in each sub project readme on how to build, test and run.
+The tools folder contains a simple command line interface (sdk-cli) to the sdk See instruction in each sub project readme on how to build, test and run.